blbadger/blbadger.github.io/language-representations-inputs.md

 The same results are observed for one transformer embedding transformation and first block of the 1.5B parameter `gpt2-xl` model, such that neither the trained nor untrained model subsets are capable of accurate input representation even when the vocabulare is extremely limited.

-For example, the top-5 decoding for the input 'This is a prompt sentence' for the word-to-embedding transformation followed by the first transformer block is
+For example, the top-5 decoding for the input 'This is a prompt sentence' for the word-to-embedding transformation followed by the first transformer block of an untrained `gpt2-xl` model is

 ```
  ple NeighNASA inquiries windshield